droctothorpe/dsa-meetup/README.md

 = min(4, 1)
 = 1
 ```
-Thus, by iterating the inner loop (`for coin in coins:`) and invoking `min`, the algorithm determines that there is a more efficient way to get the amount 4, i.e. with 1 x four coin instead of 4 x one coins.
+Thus, by iterating the inner loop (`for coin in coins`) and invoking `min`, the algorithm determines that there is a more efficient way to get the amount 4, i.e. with 1 x four coin instead of 4 x one coins.

 The updated array looks like this:
 ```python
 [0, 1, 2, 3, 4, 12, 12, 12, 12, 12, 12, 12]
 ```

-The completed array looks like this:
+When we complete the remaining iterations, the completed array looks like this:
 ```python
 [0, 1, 1, 2, 2, 1, 2, 2, 3, 3, 2, 3]
 ```